mjstahl/elementree/README.md

 > "Less framework, more work."

-Elementree is a very extremely small front-end JavaScript "framework" with a focus on staying "Just JavaScript" and getting the job done with the mimimum amount of framework-y concepts.
+Elementree is a very extremely small front-end JavaScript "framework" with a focus on getting the job done with the mimimum amount of framework-y concepts.

 ## Features

 * Tiny size.
-Elementree is less than 6 KB compressed.
+Elementree is less than 6 KB with all dependencies and compressed.
 * Minimal cognitive overhead.
-Less framework means more time to focus on the problem domain.
+More time focused on the problem domain and less time thumbing through framework documentation.
-* It's just JavaScript.
-Nothing fancy.
-Just functions, objects, and template strings.
+* Nothing fancy.
+No transpiling, compiling, or proprietary data shapes.
+Just functions and template strings.

 ## Philosophy